The punchline up front — in 60 seconds

 The SOC analyst’s 2 a.m. calculus

 A senior analyst laces synchronization metrics into detections.
 A benign update floods the stream; the twin hesitates, then stabilizes.
-The analyst flags a rule: on burst without quorum signals, slow the triggers and need re‑attestation.
+The analyst flags a rule: on burst without quorum signals, slow the triggers and require re‑attestation.
 Downtime measured in scrap and service penalties is avoided.

 Takeaway: Make sync rules reversible, observable, and sparse—boring saves money.